-It’s working.
-You are spending over $30 billion per year to avoid toxins in your food and over half of that spending is for organic food.
+It’s working, organic shopping is catching on.
+You and yours are spending over $30 billion per year to avoid toxins in your food and over half of that spending is for organic food.

 Other things to look for